 Located on Belle Isle, Dossin Great Lakes Museum teaches all about Great Lakes maritime history, including how the Great Lakes have played a role in Detroit’s industrial and social history.

-- CultureDDBead Museum is One of Detroit’s Hidden Gems
+- CultureBead Museum is One of Detroit’s Hidden Gems

-- CultureDWExplore American Innovation at The Henry Ford
+- CultureExplore American Innovation at The Henry Ford

 Detroit is loaded with art, architecture, science and cultural attractions.
 So where do you start?
 If you’re with your kids, Detroit attractions for the family include the Detroit Zoo, Sea Life Michigan Aquarium and Legoland Discovery Center Michigan in Oakland, plus the Outdoor Adventure Center and the Belle Isle Aquarium if you’re staying downtown.
 If art and architecture are more your style, then you can’t miss the off-the-wall Heidelberg Project (it’s an entire neighborhood that has been converted into an art installation, and it’s wild).
 You’ll also need to take some tours at the auto baron homes.
 And don’t miss some Detroit originals such as the Parade Company and Eastern Market.